- 24 Sep 2009

 “I read Playboy for the articles”: Justifying and Rationalizing Questionable Preferences

-Executive Summary — We want others to find us good, fair, responsible and logical; and we place even more importance on thinking of ourselves this way.
+Overview — We want others to find us good, fair, responsible and logical; and we place even more importance on thinking of ourselves this way.
 Therefore, when people behave in ways that might appear selfish, prejudiced, or perverted, they tend to engage a host of strategies designed to justify questionable behavior with rational excuses: "I hired my son because he's more qualified."
 "I promoted Ashley because she does a better job than Aisha."
 Or, "I read Playboy for the articles."
 In this chapter from a forthcoming book, HBS doctoral student Zoë Chance and professor Michael I. Norton describe various means of coping with one's own questionable behavior: through preemptive actions and concurrent strategies for re-framing uncomfortable situations, forgoing decisions, and forgetting those decisions altogether.
 Key concepts include:

 - Because people do not want to be perceived as (or feel) unethical or immoral, they make excuses for their shameful behavior—even to themselves.